tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 }
 ```

 An entity class in **ksqlDB.RestApi.Client** represents the structure of a table or stream.
-An instance of the class represents a record in that stream while properties are mapped to columns respectively.
+An instance of the class represents a record in that stream or table while properties are mapped to columns respectively.

 LINQ code written in C# from the sample is equivalent to this KSQL query:
 ```SQL